Princekelsey/free-zone/README.md

 ### `Front-End`

-* Project setup and installing of project dependencies <br>
+* Project setup and installing of project dependencies
-* Connecting application with proxy to the backend server <br>
+* Connecting application with proxy to the backend server
-* Adding Redux store management <br>
+* Adding Redux store management
-* Creating of different pages e.g Home, Blogs, Chat, Store etc <br>
+* Creating of different pages e.g Home, Blogs, Chat, Store etc
-* Creating of reusable elements e.g Button, Cards, Input etc <br>
+* Creating of reusable elements e.g Button, Cards, Input etc
-● Creating of reusable components e.g Footer, Headers, Nav etc <br>
+* Creating of reusable components e.g Footer, Headers, Nav etc
-● Creating of different sections of the application e.g Doctors/Counselors, Blogs, Services etc <br>
+* Creating of different sections of the application e.g Doctors/Counselors, Blogs, Services etc
-● Adding ability to create chat rooms, chat with doctors and shop for products. <br>
+* Adding ability to create chat rooms, chat with doctors and shop for products.
-● General testing and clean-up <br>
+* General testing and clean-up
-● Deployment to Netlify <br>
+* Deployment to Netlify

 ### `Back-End`

-● Project setup and installing of project dependencies <br>
+* Project setup and installing of project dependencies
-● Creating of Express server and defining node environment variables <br>
+* Creating of Express server and defining node environment variables
-● Connecting of MongoDB database with mongoose <br>
+* Connecting of MongoDB database with mongoose
-● Creating of database schema <br>
+* Creating of database schema
-● Creating of login/signup route and controller <br>
+* Creating of login/signup route and controller
-● Creating of chat room route and controller <br>
+* Creating of chat room route and controller
-● Creating of public chat history route and controller <br>
+* Creating of public chat history route and controller
-● Creating of private chat history route and controller <br>
+* Creating of private chat history route and controller
-● Creating of blog route and controller <br>
+* Creating of blog route and controller
-● Creating of product route and controller <br>
+* Creating of product route and controller
-● Connecting server with websockets <br>
+* Connecting server with websockets
-● General Testing of API and clean up <br>
+* General Testing of API and clean up
-● Deployment to Heroku
+* Deployment to Heroku

 ## Running Application